• Go to app

 Photo credit: Hyundai Motor Group

-Several car rental companies operate in South Korea, including international companies like Hertz and Avis, as well as Korean rental companies like Lotte Rent-a-Car and KT Kumho Rent-A-Car.
+Several car rental companies operate in South Korea, including international companies like Hertz and Avis, as well as Korean rental companies like Lotte Rent-a-Car, SK Rent a Car, and KT Kumho Rent-A-Car.
 When renting a car, be sure to ask about insurance options, especially collision damage waiver (CDW).

 Prices will vary depending on the size and type of car you rent, as well as the rental period.
 Rent your car on Klook for rates from as low as US$62 a day, and choose from a range of vehicles, from sedans like Hyundai Avante to SUVs like the Kia Carnival.